GreatCat42/Simple_Bot/README.md

 # Simple_Bot

-Let your virtual robot learn by itself...
+This is real stuff
+Not made for fun.
+About building a virtual robot and creatig an algorithm to let it learn to move bty itself